kmiura-1002/elasticsearch-index-migrate/README.md

 * elasticsearch.connect.cloudId : Enter your Elasticsearch Cloud ID.
 * elasticsearch.connect.username : Enter your Elasticsearch username.
 * elasticsearch.connect.password : Enter your Elasticsearch password.
-* migration.locations : Enter the full path to the directory where you want to store your migration script.
+* migration.locations : Enter the full path or relative path to the directory where you want to store your migration script
 * migration.baselineVersion : Please fill in the base version of the migration script

 To set the environment variables, set the following variables.